John Wolff's Web Museum

 from the right-hand support plate, then ease the plate off the ends

 of the tie rods.
-Lift out the detaining toggle reset link and the
+Lift out the large L-lever and rearward link.
+Recover

 - Rotate the detaining toggle release bar support 27 half a turn